Hotel Laundry Operation and Laundry Flow chart

 1. Collecting Soiled Linen.

-2. Transport Soiled Linen to Laundry department.
+2. Transport Soiled Linen to the Laundry department.

-The linens form the Laundry chutes and floor pantry are carried to the laundry department by trolley.
+The linens from the Laundry chutes and floor pantry are carried to the laundry department by trolley.
 The housemen should make sure that the laundry items are not dragged on the floor this may further damage or soil the laundry.

 3. Sorting of Linen and Uniforms.